thib76X/exerciseCompass/README.md

 - think differently for the sorting algorithm (pretty rough)
 - make good import with index
 - improve UI (better style)
+- use more jest fonctionnality
+- use some event

 # Why Material UI?
 I have already used it.